aquila06/Circus_maillairdi_PopulationDecline/README.md

 # Circus_maillairdi_PopulationDecline
-This is a repository aimed at storing the scripts and data of a manuscript entitled "Long-term population monitoring reveals an alarming decline in the endangered endemic Reunion Harrier Circus maillardi" by
+This is a repository aimed at storing the scripts and data of a manuscript entitled "Long-term population monitoring reveals an alarming decline in the endangered endemic Reunion Harrier Circus maillardi"